abstractmachines/data-structures-and-algorithms/README.md

 - Spidermonkey

 ## TO DO LIST:
+ A startlingly high percentage of interview questions reduce to breadth-first search or the use of a hash table to count uniques.
+You need to be able to write a BFS cold, and you need to understand how a hash table is implemented.

+- [ ] Write a BFS, cold.

+- [x] Count uniques: use a hash table in C++ (unordered multiset) and use count()

+- [x] Count odd occurrences: [Code for Hash tables to count occurrences in C++](sorting-and-counting/count-odd-occurrences.cpp)

 - [ ]  implement a wait on multiple events (Semaphores, deadlocks, threading? sleep, wait)